RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.4_developer.md

 ### Deploy Function

-Now let's deploy the function to OpenShift.
+Time to deploy the function to OpenShift into our namespace.

 ```shell
 kn func deploy -n user$USER_NUMBER